Yoga Immersion in India

 Will transportation to and from the airport be provided?

 Yes!
-Once you arrive in India, you can expect to be safely guided between our destinations so you don’t have to worry about your safety, and navigating a new, unfamiliar place.
-You will need to fly into the New Delhi airport.
+Once you arrive in India, you’ll be taken care of.
+We’ll guide you between destinations so you don’t have to worry about navigating a new and unfamiliar place.
+You will need to fly into New Delhi (DEL).

 Is there a flight you recommend?
-How does the group transportation to and from the airport work?
+How does group transportation to and from the airport work?

-We’ll be tracking everyone’s flights, so if there are any delays, we’ll make sure you’re taken care of.
+We’ll also provide two group transportation times for the return to the airport based on these same flights.
+We’ll be tracking everyone’s travel, so if there are any delays, we’ll make sure you’re taken care of.

 What will a typical day at this retreat look like?